 Habakkuk 1:11 RBT

 Is what is written important?
 Or are the “authoritative” contextual traditions all that matter?
-If it was already written in the Psalms undeniably, “ye are as gods” the literal being:
+If it was already written and observed for thousands of years in the Psalms undeniably, “ye are gods” the literal being:

 Psalm 82:6 RBT